fernphy/ferncal/README.md

 - To keep track of the history of use of these fossils, if a taxonomic change is needed (e.g., change in generic circumscription) a note on the proposed change will be added while keeping track of the original taxonomic assignment.
 - Deletions to fossil list will not be considered, but in particular cases a note of caution will be appended.

 NOTE: the list is in (continuous) development.
-Thus, at any given time fossil's metadata might be missing.
+Thus, at any given time fossil entries might be incomplete.